Somnath Lahiri

-Somnath Lahiri (1 September 1909 – 19 October 1984) was an Indian statesman, writer and a leader of Communist Party of India.
-He was a member of Constituent Assembly of India from Bengal.
-He was later elected as a Member of West Bengal Legislative assembly from 1957 to 1977 and also served as a minister between 1967 and 1970.
+Somnath Lahiri (1 September 1909 – 19 October 1984) was an Indian politician, writer and leader of Communist Party of India.
+He was a member of the Constituent Assembly of India from West Bengal.
+He was later elected as a Member of West Bengal Legislative Assembly from 1957 to 1977 and also served as a minister from 1967 to 1970.

 Early life

-Lahiri became attracted to Marxism under the guidance of Bengali revolutionary Bhupendranath Datta in 1930.
-Initially, he worked in E.B.
-Railway workers' union and played an important role with Dr. Ronen Sen and Abdul Halim in building the Communist party's Calcutta Committee.
+Somnath Lahiri became attracted to Marxism under the guidance of Bengali revolutionary Bhupendranath Datta in 1930.
+Initially, he worked in East Bengal Railway workers' union and played an important role with Dr. Ronen Sen and Abdul Halim in building the Communist party's Calcutta Committee.

 Early political life

 Lahiri joined the Communist party in 1931, and started working in rail and tram workers Union in Kolkata.
 In 1933, he organized the first labour association of Tata Iron & Steel in Jamshedpur.

 He was also elected as an interim general secretary of the CPI in 1935 following the arrest of S. S. Mirajkar.
 However, Lahiri himself was arrested a few months later and was replaced by P. C. Joshi.

 According to the party's resolution of 1938, he became attached with Muzaffar Ahmed and Bankim Mukherjee and joined the Left consolidation committee.
 He also led the historical Sweeper strike of Kolkata Municipal Corporation in 1944.

-Lahiri has moved base to Bengal and started working in the state.
+Lahiri moved base to Bengal and started working in the state.
 He was elected CPI councillor of the Calcutta Municipal Corporation along with Muhammad Ismail from the Labour Constituency in 1944.

 Constituent Assembly

 Lahiri was the sole Communist member in the Constituent Assembly in 1946 elected from Bengal.
 He also substantially contributed to the debates regarding drafting of the Constitution of India.

 On the issue of right to privacy, Lahiri took a progressive view.
-On 30 April 1947, Lahiri proposed to make the right to privacy of correspondence a fundament right.
+On 30 April 1947, Lahiri proposed to make the right to privacy of correspondence a fundamental right.
 However, his proposal did not receive any traction.